ivotron/ivotron.github.io/_posts/2013-06-03-txn-transactions-in-hpc-short.md

 # problem

-  - hard to develop a generic transactional system (an TM/RM-agnostic manager)
+  - hard to develop a generic transactional system

   - **main issue**: key design decisions influenced by: